eab-dev/EabFancyGalleryBundle/README.md

 ##Installation

-Add EabFancyGalleryBundle to your `composer.json` and download it by running:
+If you have access to the EAB packages repository, add EabFancyGalleryBundle to your `composer.json` and download it by running:

-    $ php composer.phar require eab/fancygallerybundle
+    $ composer require --update-no-dev --prefer-dist eab/fancygallerybundle

 Composer will install the bundle and its dependencies and use bower to install the latest version of FancyBox.